Custom Bootstrap Icon Font

-A Drupal module that generates a custom icon font (WOFF2 + optional WOFF) from a selected subset of Bootstrap Icons and/or Font Awesome Free SVGs, and publishes matching CSS classes.
+A Drupal module that generates a custom icon font (WOFF2 + optional WOFF) from a selected subset of Bootstrap Icons and/or Font Awesome SVGs, and publishes matching CSS classes.

 Why?
 Keep your frontend lightweight: instead of shipping entire icon sets, you can select only the icons your site actually uses and generate a small, focused font + CSS just for those.